What is the goal of the Equity, Diversity and Inclusion Grant?

 The main goal of this request for proposals is to inspire high impact, collaborative, experimental and sustainable ideas.
 Since the ideas are being proposed from community members themselves, there is a high probability that the efforts will be naturally integrated into the activities of teaching, research and public service.
 The grants provide modest resources, with a preference for projects with the greatest potential for sustainable success.

-What is the award amount:
+What is the award amount?

-Maximum awards: $5,000/year
+Maximum award is $5,000/year

 What is the grant proposal submission process?

 What is the timeframe to implement the project?